Trillion Cut Diamonds Shape

 1. The Basics

 Triangular shape, great fire and sharp brilliance.
+31 or 50 Ideally 1.00 1962 Hides inclusions well.

 2. Features

-The Trillion cut is a triangular shape comprised of three equal sides and 31 or 50 facets depending on whether the diamonds are used as solitaires or accent stones.
+The trillion cut is a triangular shape comprised of three equal sides and 31 or 50 facets depending on whether the diamonds are used as solitaires or accent stones.

 For solitaires, a curved or convex cut is employed, whereas accent stones are cut uncurved or concave.
 Additional variations include round-cornered triangular, modified shield cuts and triangular step cuts.
-The trillion’s unique style has great fire and displays sharp brilliance if the stone is cut to the correct depth.
+The trilliant’s unique style has great fire and displays sharp brilliance if the stone is cut to the correct depth.

-Trillion cut diamonds are most often used as side stones to compliment larger solitaire stones in engagement rings, although they also make for a perfect solitaire stone themselves considering their unparalleled brilliance and fire.
+Trilliant cut diamonds are most often used as side stones to compliment larger solitaire stones in engagement rings, although they also make for a perfect solitaire stone themselves considering their unparalleled brilliance and fire.

 3. Expert Advice

-"Trillion cut diamonds make for striking accent or side stones, or offer a striking option for someone after a brilliant and unique solitaire.
+Trilliant cut diamonds make for striking accent or side stones, or offer a striking option for someone after a brilliant and unique solitaire.

-Depth is an important factor to consider in Trillion cuts (especially where solitaires are concerned), as this can greatly affect the fire and brilliance of the stone.
-A well cut Trillion with great fire and brilliance can also hide inclusions fairly well."
+Depth is an important factor to consider in trillion cuts (especially where solitaires are concerned), as this can greatly affect the fire and brilliance of the stone.
+A well cut trillion with great fire and brilliance can also hide inclusions fairly well.

 4. History & Background